Beata Olsson: Florida State Seminoles

-Olsson slotted well into Florida State's free-flowing offensive and was the team's top scorer with 14 goals in 20 games in fall 2021.
-She scored two times in a rout of former team Florida, including one off a bicycle kick that made SportsCenters top plays.
+Olsson slotted comfortably into Florida State's free-flowing offensive and led the team in scoring with 14 goals in 20 games in the fall of 2021.
+She scored twice in a rout against her former team Florida, including a bicycle kick goal that made SportsCenters top plays.
 She scored her third brace of the season in a 2–2 draw to North Carolina, which helped Florida State place second in the conference before winning the ACC tournament.
-She scored three goals during the NCAA tournament, including a golden goal to defeat Michigan in the quarterfinals, as the Seminoles won the national championship.
+She scored three goals during the NCAA tournament, including a golden goal to defeat Michigan in the quarterfinals, as the Seminoles won their fourth national championship.

-Despite her head coach changing again, with Mark Krikorian replaced by Brian Pensky in 2022, Olsson stayed at Florida State along with most of her teammates, many of whom had like her considered transferring.
+Though head coach Mark Krikorian stepped down and was replaced by Brian Pensky, Olsson stayed at Florida State along with most of her teammates in 2022, though many of whom including her had considered transferring.
 She started every game and contributed six goals and three assists in her junior year, helping get to the semifinals of the NCAA tournament, where they lost to North Carolina.

-After helping Florida State go undefeated to win the ACC regular-season title, Olsson played especially well as a senior in the 2023 postseason.
-She scored the second goal against Pittsburgh in the ACC tournament semifinals and assisted Onyi Echegini for the winning goal against Clemson in the conference final.
-She then recorded a goal or assist in each of the first three rounds of the NCAA tournament.
-She added one goal and two assists in Florida State's dominant 5–1 performance against Stanford in the championship game, capping an undefeated season with her second national title.
+After helping Florida State go undefeated to win the ACC regular-season title, Olsson had a standout postseason in her senior year in 2023.
+Ib the ACC tournament, she scored the second goal against Pittsburgh in the semifinals and assisted the winning goal by Onyi Echegini against Clemson in the final.
+She then recorded a goal or assist in the first three rounds of the NCAA tournament.
+She added another goal and two assists in Florida State's dominant 5–1 performance against Stanford in the championship game, capping an undefeated season with her second national title.

-Professional career
+Club career

 AIK

-After graduating from college, Olsson signed with Damallsvenskan club AIK Fotboll on 6 January 2024 on a one-year contract with an option for an additional year.
-She scored on her club debut on 9 March, a 2–1 win against KIF Örebro in the first round of the Swedish Cup.
-AIK struggled at the start of the year but finished the season with seven games unbeaten.
-Olsson scored five league goals during that span and was named Damallsvenskan Player of the Month for October.
-She scored her first top-flight brace in the first half of a 4–0 win over Trelleborg on 2 November.
-On 23 November, she scored against Umeå in the second leg of the relegation playoffs, which allowed AIK to remain in the top league 2–1 on aggregate.
+On 6 January 2024, after graduating from college, Olsson signed with Damallsvenskan club AIK Fotboll on a one-year contract with the option for another year.
+She scored on her club debut on 9 March, winning 2–1 against KIF Örebro in Swedish Cup the first round.
+AIK struggled at the start of the year but finished the season on seven games unbeaten.
+Olsson scored five league goals during that span and was named the Damallsvenskan Player of the Month for October.
+On 2 November, she scored a first-half brace in an important 4–0 win over Trelleborg.
+On 23 November, she scored against Umeå in the relegation playoffs second leg, helping keep AIK in the top league after winning 2–1 on aggregate.

+Kristianstad

+Olsson joined fellow Damallsvenskan club Kristianstad the following season.
+On 9 March 2025, she scored her first goal for the club in a 1–0 win over KIF Örebro in the Swedish Cup.
+Later that month, she scored her first league goal for the club in a 2–0 win over eventual champions BK Häcken.
+On 17 May, she scored against IFK Norrköping to mark a fifth consecutive league game with a goal.
+She left the club on 4 September, having scored 10 times in 15 league games.